Simone from the Wispering Podcast against a pink and blue background

 Why no "h"?
 We're changing the conversation around sex, our bodies and reproductive health.

 Welcome to The Wispering Podcast where our goal is to change the volume on some of life's most difficult conversations.
 This podcast is brought to you by Wisp, an online telehealth community for women and men looking for reliable and discreet online care for their sexual and reproductive health needs.
-Log on to hellowisp.com and get same day, prescriptions for UTI, yeast infections, bacterial vaginosis, oral herpes (AKA, cold sores) and many more.
+Log on to hellowisp.com and get same day, prescriptions for UTI, yeast infections, bacterial vaginosis, oral herpes (AKA, cold sores) and much more.
 Medication can be picked up at a local pharmacy or you can have meds shipped in discreet packaging directly to your home.
-Online consultations only take a few minutes and all medication is prescribed by US licensed doctors for all fifty states.
+Online consultations only take a few minutes and all medication is prescribed by US licensed providers for all fifty states.

 What is up, you guys?
 Again, welcome back, Wispering Podcast, my name again, Symone Elena, I'll be your host.
 So we are at Episode 8, and I want to talk about extra care down there.
 I think a lot of those home remedies that you guys might see on Pinterest or social media, TikTok, whatever the case may be.
 They have good intentions, but there are definitely some warning signs and knowing the warning signs is just half the battle.
 I feel like seeing a gynecologist is something that I'm always first and foremost gonna recommend.
 I know the the thought of having to go to the doctor's office and go through that whole process is just very daunting and you just want to be able to take care of things on your own, or go into the store and just grab what you need.
 Like, I totally understand it, but that's just half the battle of just knowing warning signs and thinking you know how to cure it.
 And I know I talked about in the last episode of just knowing your body more than anybody else, but at the same time you have to know when you need to reach out for help and although a lot of, like, gynecological problems are asymptomatic, there are just many common symptoms that you can just be on the outlook for and I really need you to pay attention to those things.
 And again, it always boils down to any itchiness, bleeding between periods, redness, just burning when you're peeing, pain, discharge, all those things that are just so important and they do not need to be ignored.
 But these are also like, super reliable indicators that something is just not working as it should down there.
 And keeping track of any like, natural patterns of your discharge will help give you a better indication of what, you know, hormonal changes and events are happening in your body at any given point.
 So even if you wanted to, you know, keep notes in your note app, or if you still like to use pen and paper, keeping a log of that is super important and understanding your patterns can just help you to know when something is off.
 And unusual changes in your discharge — you know, the odor, the texture, or just amount, may be a sign that something is off and you just need to go get it checked out.
 So when there is like, a progression of an infection, there are some dangers behind that if you're allowing it to continue on without any actual care to stop it.